 We have a special place in our hearts for children.
 We also know that parenting can be tough at the best of times, and a separation or divorce can be particularly tough on kids.
 Everyone involved should be attentive to the needs of the children affected by changing family relationships.

 What happens next?
 Information for kids about separation and divorce

 Good advice about teaching kids to avoid ‘tricky’ people

-The A division of the Ontario Attorney General’s office is the Family Responsibility Office.
-Its mission is to enforce child and spousal support orders unless withdrawn or agreements if filed.
+A division of the Ontario Attorney General’s office is the Family Responsibility Office.
+Its mission is to enforce child and spousal support orders unless withdrawn or an agreement if filed.
 It does not decide how much support should be or whether it is due or not.
 Its enforcement powers are impressive.

 Spousal support calculations are sometimes a mug’s game.
 Ten lawyers could give 10 reasonable answers as to amount and duration of spousal support if entitlement is established.
 Some academics have made the mug’s game into a mathematical formula and is now referenced as the Spousal Support Advisory Guidelines, or SSAGs.

 MENTAL HEALTH RESOURCES

 Mental health is often an issue in legal disputes.
 Lawyers need to be aware of, and able to identify, mental health issues.
 (Here at SullivanLaw, we could probably write a book about how mental health affects clients, families and the practice of law.)

 We’re offering these links as a resource.
 Of course no website is an adequate substitute for information provided by qualified mental health practitioners and medical professionals, so – as always – check with your doctor first.

 1 in 6: Defining unwanted sexual experiences for men